tattwadarshi/exploratory-data-analysis-on-Bing-Coronavirus-Queries-dataset-/README.md

 The following things have been explored:

 * Fetching Dataset
-Loading Pkgs
+* Loading Packages
-Reading TSV Dataset
+* Reading TSV Dataset
-Question we can ask on dataset
+* Question we can ask on dataset
-Concatenating Dataset as one DF
+* Concatenating Dataset as one DF
-Questions on Countries
+* Questions on Countries
-How many countries are in our data
+* How many countries are in our data
-How many queries per country
+* How many queries per country
-Grouping By Country
+* Grouping By Country
-Query Distribution on World Map Using Plolty
+* Query Distribution on World Map Using Plolty
-Country with the Highest Query
+* Country with the Highest Query
-Valid Covid Query Per Country
+* Valid Covid Query Per Country
-Questions on Query
+* Questions on Query
-Finding the Variants of Corona Spelling
+* Finding the Variants of Corona Spelling
-Plot of Most Common Ways People spell coronavirus Phonetic Analysis on Coronavirus Spelling
+* Plot of Most Common Ways People spell coronavirus
+* Phonetic Analysis on Coronavirus Spelling
-Keyword Extraction on Queries
+* Keyword Extraction on Queries
-Highlighting Keywords
+* Highlighting Keywords
-Named Entity Recog on Queries
+* Named Entity Recog on Queries